 Archaeology of Biblical Jerusalem: A Four-Room House

-The houses that Shilo unearthed dated to the 8th and 7th century BCE, on top of the glacis represent a common Israelite called a four-room house.
+The houses that Shilo unearthed dated to the 8th and 7th century BCE, on top of the glacis, represent a typical Israelite called a four-room house.
 This type is so-called because the ground floor plan typically is divided into three long spaces; with a short space running along the width at the back.
-Perhaps this could be the house that Bathsheba bathed in her courtyard while he was on the roof of his palace?
+Perhaps this could be the house that Bathsheba bathed in her courtyard while he was on the roof of his palace.

 Another four-room house excavated by Shilo was the “house of the bullae”.
 So-called because it yielded a cache of 51 bullae (singular: Bulla); which are small clay lumps used to seal documents and containers.
 Bullae are rare finds because unfired clay turns back into the mud.
 The bullae found by Shiloh have been preserved thanks to the Babylonian destruction in 586 BCE., which burned the archive of documents originally stored in this house but fired the clay sealings.

-At least one Bulla that was found by Shilo bears the name of an Individual mentioned in the Bible and could be the actual person.
-The name is “Gemaryahu son of Shaphan”.
-Even though in biblical times names were used repeatedly
+At least one Bulla found by Shilo bears the name of an Individual mentioned in the Bible and could be the actual person.
+The name is “Gemaryahu, son of Shaphan”.
+Even though in biblical times, names were used repeatedly

 But in this case, the name Gemaryahu the son of Shaphan is a very unusual name.
 And in Jeremiah 36:10 it is actually told that he was a scribe in the court of Jehoiakim the king of Judah (the son Josiah).
 Also, we know that he reigned from ca. 609 to 598.
 Now a scribe is just the sort of person we would expect to seal documents.
 And the timing corresponds well with the archaeological evidence.
 Because the “house of the Bullae” was destroyed in 586 BCE.

 Archaeology of Biblical Jerusalem: Herod’s Palace and the Three Towers